swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ### Review changes

+Changes after the fourth review:

+* added `UnsafeCurrentTask.cancel()` to cancel the task.

 Changes after the third review:

 - renamed `Task.sleep(_:)` to `Task.sleep(nanoseconds:)`.
 This makes it clear that the wait is in nanoseconds, and leaves API space open for a `sleep(_:)` based on a better duration type in the future.
 - made `Task.sleep(nanoseconds:)` throwing; it will throw `CancellationError` if the sleeping task was cancelled.
 - renamed `TaskGroup.async` and `TaskGroup.asyncUnlessCancelled` to `TaskGroup.addTask` and `TaskGroup.addTaskUnlessCancelled`.
 The fundamental behavior here is that we're adding a task to the group. `add` by itself does not suffice, because we aren't adding a value (accessible via `next()`), we are adding a task whose value will be accessible via `next()`.
 It also parallels the use of `Task { ... }` to create top-level tasks.